crypto7world/btc-heritage/README.md

 ## About The Project

-The `btc-heritage` library provides the fundations of the **Heritage wallet**: a Taproot Bitcoin wallet developped in _Rust_ with built-in, on-chain protections against loosing your coins and inheritance.
+The repository hosts 3 crates supporting the Bitcoin Heritage wallet: a Taproot Bitcoin wallet developped in _Rust_ with built-in, on-chain protections against loosing your coins and inheritance.

 The basic principle is a dead-man switch: should you become unable to spend your coins for whatever reasons, alternative spending paths (i.e. TapScripts) will eventualy open, allowing other private keys to spend your coins, following a schedule you configure **enforced by the Bitcoin blockchain**.
 On the other hand, if you are able to spend your coin you can regularly "reset" this schedule simply by moving your coins to a new address of your wallet.